This is a picture about homemade embroidery patches for the cover.

 Embroidered patches are a fun, creative way to add personal flair to your clothes, bags, and accessories.
 Whether you're looking to revamp an old jacket or showcase your unique style, making your own embroidered patch is an easy and enjoyable DIY project.
 And the best part?
 You only need a few simple materials like fabric and thread, all of which are easily available at any local store.

 Let’s discuss more about embroidered patches, which fabric and tools you need to make them, and how you can make your own personalized embroidered patch.
-You may also want to know how to iron-on patches and how to remove iron-on patches.

 What is an Embroidered Patch?